Linuxfabrik/lfops/roles/graylog_server/README.md

 ## Mandatory Requirements

 * Install Java.
-This can be done using the [linuxfabrik.lfops.mongodb](https://github.com/Linuxfabrik/lfops/tree/main/roles/java) role.
+This can be done using the [linuxfabrik.lfops.apps](https://github.com/Linuxfabrik/lfops/tree/main/roles/apps) role.
 * Install MongoDB.
 This can be done using the [linuxfabrik.lfops.mongodb](https://github.com/Linuxfabrik/lfops/tree/main/roles/mongodb) role.
-* Install Opensearch (preferred) or Elasticsearch as a search engine.
+* Install Opensearch (recommended) or Elasticsearch as a search engine.
 This can be done using the [linuxfabrik.lfops.opensearch](https://github.com/Linuxfabrik/lfops/tree/main/roles/opensearch) or [linuxfabrik.lfops.elasticsearch_oss](https://github.com/Linuxfabrik/lfops/tree/main/roles/elasticsearch_oss) role.
 * Enable the official [Graylog repository](https://docs.graylog.org/docs/centos).
 This can be done using the [linuxfabrik.lfops.repo_graylog](https://github.com/Linuxfabrik/lfops/tree/main/roles/repo_graylog) role.

 If you use the ["Setup Graylog Server" Playbook](https://github.com/Linuxfabrik/lfops/blob/main/playbooks/setup_graylog_server.yml), this is automatically done for you.

 ## Tags